foundersandcoders/coursebook/src/learn/database/index.md

 {% enddisclosure %}

 The simpler way is just to delete our database, change the `schema.sql`, then regenerate the DB.
-This is fine while we're still working on a feature, but if we tried this on our production DB we'd lose all our users' data.
+This is fine while we're still working on a feature, but if we tried this on our production DB we'd **lose all our users' data**.

 So you can just delete your `db.sqlite` file, then amend your `schema.sql` file: